werdane/USHA-2048/README.md

 I also designed the algorithm because I literally have too much free time on my hands.
 I hope this is good enough to protect your or your consumers' passwords.

+## How it works
+This algorithm works by passing your data through 3 different custom made hashing algorithms, each algorithm repeatedly hashes your data from 100-1000 times, this is to make it computationally difficult to crack.

+This takes about an average of 45.31 seconds and the output is a 2048 bit hash, if I am not mistaken.
+I can't go into dept on how each hashing algorithm works as both are very complex.

 ## Usage
 Run commands in terminal.
 ```bash